ObjectIsAdvantag/sparkbot-starterkit/README.md

 # spark-bot-skeleton

-Skeleton to hack a CiscoSpark bot, with minimal dependencies: NodeJS, Express
+StarterKit to hack a CiscoSpark bot, with minimal dependencies (NodeJS, Express)

-Express set :
+Express setup :
-- install localtunnel
+- install localtunnel in order to make visible your bot on the internet,
 - run the sparkbot
-- attach to a Room
+- attach it to a Room
 - [optional] troubleshooting

 # how to run

-Install localtunnel on your dev machine in order to make visible on the internet, and start your bot.

 ``` bash
 // install localtunnel